Kevoulee/landscape/PITCHME.md

 * Q1 2019 Global Platform Launch
 * Amicorum is a crowdsourced blockchain-based marketplace and peer-peer ecosystem for ticket reseal of music festivals and concerts
-* The ERC20 compatible token will be the onyl Utilty tokens that will be used on the platform for sale and purchase of tickets in the secondary re-sale market
+* The ERC20 compatible token will be the only utility tokens that will be used on the platform for sale and purchase of tickets in the secondary re-sale market

++++

 * The tokenisation model focuses on real time conversion of ticket price ino AMI Tokens (value from exchange) and usage by both buyers and sellers
-* The AMI token will be listed on exchanges (to be annouched) and will be transferable to other cryptocurrencies and fiat currencies
+* The AMI token will be listed on exchanges and will be transferable to other cryptocurrencies and fiat currencies
 * The AMI token will be the only means of transaction on the AmicorumLive platform

 ---